Conference

 2. Exploring neurodiversity

-Join our experts and explore why we should embrace neurodiversity and the benefits it can bring to your workforce.
-Enhance your understanding of how you can support neurodivergent colleagues, especially those diagnosed later in life.
+Our experts explored why we should embrace neurodiversity and the benefits it can bring to your workforce, and how you can support neurodivergent colleagues, especially those diagnosed later in life.

 • Tracey Abbott, Access Consultant - Recruitment, Microlink